 Cell Biology Experimental Equipment and Methods

-Knowing that most cells and cellular parts are microscopic, commonly used techniques in cell biology are polymerase chain reaction (PCR), lipid transfection, cell based assays, cell culture, electroporation and immunofluorescence.
-These techniques have been standardized over the years so relevant protocols and optimized reagents are easily available, as well as being commercially available cell biology services.
+Knowing that most cells and cellular parts are microscopic, commonly used techniques in cell biology include the polymerase chain reaction (PCR), lipid transfection, cell based assays, cell culture, electroporation, and immunofluorescence.
+These techniques have been standardized over the years, and relevant protocols and resources have become commercialized.
+Several other instruments can be relevant to studying cells; microscopes and nanoparticle formulations allow researchers to access the inner workings of a cell.

-Other applications of cell biology are in realm of biotechnology, where the ability to control protein and mRNA expression have allowed the development of many new types of therapeutics.
-Not only are these techniques important for the production of therapeutic proteins and vaccines but they also enable the study of antibody generation, gene regulation, protein-protein interactions and protein structure.
-Proteins are often mass produced intracellularly for research purposes and industrial use and include production of viral subunits, antibodies and gene therapy vectors.
+Other applications of cell biology are in realm of biotechnology, where the ability to control protein and mRNA expression have allowed the development of many new types of therapies.
+Not only are these techniques important for the production of therapeutic proteins and vaccines, but they also enable the study of antibody generation, gene regulation, protein-protein interactions, and protein structure.
+Proteins are often mass-produced for research purposes and industrial use.
+Techniques used in protein production can be generalized to allow for the production of viral subunits, antibodies, and gene therapy vectors.

 In November 2007, researchers developed cells similar to the human embryonic cells using differentiated adult human cells.
 Because this process does not use actual embryonic cells, it circumvents the ethical questions associated with using human embryonic cells.
 More scientists tend to favor this technique because it is cost-effective and directly translates to doctors in the future being able to treat patients simply by transforming their own healthy cells into a replacement for the malfunctioning tissue types.